-Advance Tax is pre paid tax by the assessee on the income earned during the year.
-In simple words, you can say that assessee have to paid taxes in advance on the estimate income during the year in installment for individual assessee, companies and corporate assessees.
+Advance Tax is pre-paid tax by the assessee on the income earned during the year.
+In simple words, you can say that assessee has to pay taxes in advance on the estimated income during the year in instalment for the individual assessee, companies and corporate assessees.

 Who is Liable to Pay Advance Tax?

 The following persons are required to pay advance tax before the last date.